 A daybed is a very versatile piece of furniture and can be used in virtually any room of your home.
 The type of daybed you choose will ultimately depend on the room you intend to use it in; the existing décor; and who will be using it.

-A canopy daybed has four posts which supports a metal frame usually covered in fabric that hangs over the sleeping area.
+Canopy daybeds have four posts which supports a metal frame usually covered in fabric that hangs over the sleeping area.
 It is a classic choice for a child’s or teen’s room, because the canopy gives it an elegant, softly romantic feel.
-Canopies come in a variety of styles, from traditional to ones with a tropical theme.
-Many manufacturers include the canopy frame only; this will allow you to match it with any bedding or window treatments you already have on hand.
+Canopies come in a variety of styles, including canopies made of a roped wire detailing.
+For a more romantic feel, create a canopy with lots of draped material.
+A canopy frame can be added to most four poster daybeds where the posts are of equal height.
+Most canopies will not include the material; this will allow you to match it with any bedding or window treatments you already have on hand.

 A chaise daybed is an ideal place to sit, or have a good night’s sleep, depending on the manufacturer, brand and type.
 They are available in a number of styles, designed as a place to stretch out for a nap, as a comfortable place to read or relax, as a place to sleep or as a lounger.

 Reminiscent of the Victorian era, a sleigh day bed combines traditional elements with contemporary comfort.
 Even though this type of bed is most closely associated with the traditional style, sleigh daybeds come in a variety of different finishes, including lighter ones that will fit in with almost any décor, both classic and modern.

 Standard daybeds are available in a number of styles, and can feature trundle bed additions.
 Even though they do not convert from a couch to a sleeper like a sofa or a futon, the one thing all standard daybeds have in common is they are adaptable.
 They can be made to appear like a couch while functioning as a primary or additional sleeping space.